 What is a Merchandiser?

-A merchandiser ensures that the correct amount of products are on hand in a store or on a website.
+A merchandiser ensures that products are available in a physical store or in stock for a virtual store.
 They make sure the products arrive on time, and work closely with the purchasing department (and buyers) in order to forecast, plan, and monitor stock levels.

 Merchandisers also work closely with display staff in order to decide how goods should be seen so as to maximize sales.
-In smaller companies, the same individual may be responsible for both the merchandising and the buying.
+In smaller companies, merchandisers may be responsible for both the merchandising and the buying.

 What does a Merchandiser do?

 Merchandising is used to promote specific products and services and to increase sales.
 It entices customers to enter the store, thus increasing their chances of purchasing something.
 While the buyer selects the lines, the merchandiser decides how much money should be spent, how many lines should be bought, and in what quantities.

 Merchandisers play a key role within retail, as the profit a company makes can be affected by how successfully they manage their work.
 Merchandisers set prices, and plan promotions and markdowns as necessary.
 They also oversee delivery and distribution of stock and deal with suppliers.